-Such place is in the state of Wyoming.
+Such place is in the State of Wyoming.

-The small zone is around 104 degrees F.
+This smaller pool was around 104 degrees F.

 I like the steam bath the best in this facility.